-Despite garnering critical acclaim on its 1970 release, Fly On Strangewings – the only album by this Surrey folk trio – lay lay forgotten by all but a handful of collectors.
+Despite garnering critical acclaim on its 1970 release, Fly On Strangewings – the only album by this Surrey folk trio – bombed and lay forgotten by all but a handful of collectors.
 Whatever the reason, it certainly wasn’t because of the songwriting.

 Like Sandy Denny, Marianne Segal’s songs mined a rich seam of poetic introspection with cut-glass English restraint and tunes that hang around long after their conclusion.